norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ![Amazon does not need an out clause](images/unreliable_software.png) That is because real products cannot come with an escape hatch.
 The AI Product and Engineering teams are responsible for a consumer experience that is right and reliable, full stop.
 This doesn't mean _the LLM_ needs to get everything right every time - quite the contrary.
 Engineers must orchestrate the holistic interaction of software, inference, and user, in alignment with the vision of product, in order to arrive at a reliable and trustworthy experience.

-Unreliable components in systems are not exclusive to GenAI, or remotely new to the Software world.
+Unreliable components in systems are not exclusive to GenAI, or remotely new to the Software world in general.
 A few years ago I worked on an e-commerce platform that was struggling with conversion due to shipping timelines.
 The problem wasn't the actual deliveries (most orders were delivered in 1-2 days), but the logistics of displaying delivery dates while relying on slow and unreliable vendor feeds.
 A cop-out would have been to slap an "Estimates are unreliable, and you may get your stuff whenever" disclaimer on the page - but that was not the product experience we set out to deliver.
 Alternatively, the team could have spent months constructing a labyrinth of brittle branching logic across hundreds of vendors and warehouses, which would have been a nightmare to maintain.

 Instead, free two-day delivery became the default for any item without an available timeline.
 Simple automated shipping covered the vast majority of orders, and expedited shipping took care of the few slow outliers that turned up during fulfillment.
 Clear, reliable delivery timelines resulted in a dramatic uptick in conversion, greatly outweighing the occasional cost of expedited shipping.
 This was the feature as promised, not a watered-down version plastered with disclaimers and excuses.